scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Illusory Space
 *5th level*
+___
 - **Casting Time:** 10 AP
 - **Range:** 20
 - **Duration:** concentration, 1 hour

 You create an illusory landscape covering a 10x10x10 tile cube centered on a point in range you can see.
 The illusion can change the look, smell, sounds and temperature of the area and create sounds that can be heard up to 1 mile.
 All effects happen in the creatures mind and have no effect on the creature themselves.
 The illusion covers the landscape and you may extend the illusion up to 6 inches away from a surface with creatures that touch the illusion will believing they are interacting with it.

-You may cast the illusion over a cliff or gap, for example creating a bridge over a a ravine.
+You may cast the illusion over a cliff or gap, for example creating a bridge over a ravine.
 A creature that passes through your illusion and falls makes a Willpower save against your spellcasting roll.
 On failure they rationalize a reason for the outcome.
-Similarly you may create an illusion of something inside the space (eg: creating an illusion of a tower in a flat meadow), with the creature making a Willpower save when attempting to interact with it.
+Similarly you may create an illusion of something inside the space (e.g. creating an illusion of a tower in a flat meadow), with the creature making a Willpower save when attempting to interact with it.

 A creature attempting to perceive the illusion must make a perception check against your spellcasting, on success they see the illusion for what it is.